 Mental Benefits of Meditation

-Research findings over the past sixty years have shown that retiring into the inner world:
+Research over the years have shown that moving within the stillness:

 - Reduces anxiety.
 (2)

-The mental benefits spill over into your work and business which is generally full of stress.
+The mental benefits improves your work and business which can be sometimes be stressful.
 Meditation brings:

 - Better focus.
 (3)